Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Related Work

-\textbf{Meta-learning.} Meta-learning is the most relevant to ours which also learns a meta-model that can be personalized rapidly~\cite{Khodak2019AdaptiveGM,Chen2018FederatedMW,fallah2020personalized,Jiang2019ImprovingFL}.
-It requires splitting/reusing the training data as a meta-validation set, which might not be favorable if the training size is small.
-Other algorithms model the relationships between clients \cite{fedfomo,Huang2021PersonalizedCF} for initializing, or regularizing personalized models.
-However, they still need a linear parameter complexity for the final personalized models.
-We are inspired by~\cite{evgeniou2007multi} and formulate each client model as a linear combination of a few basis models.
-This makes our work clearly different from existing PFL works as we bypass the linear parameter complexity.
+\textbf{Meta-learning.} The most relevant approach to ours is meta-learning, which learns a meta-model for rapid personalization for (new) clients~\cite{Khodak2019AdaptiveGM,Chen2018FederatedMW,fallah2020personalized,Jiang2019ImprovingFL}.
+However, it requires splitting/reusing the training data for meta-validation.
+Besides, it typically fine-tunes the entire meta-model for each client.
+Both are not favorable in low data regimes.
+Other methods model the relationships between clients \cite{fedfomo,Huang2021PersonalizedCF} for initialization or regularization.
 The closest work to ours is~\cite{shamsian2021personalized} that summarizes local models into a HyperNetwork~\cite{ha2016hypernetworks}.
-Our work is inspired by the concept of reducing model complexity, but through more effective and scalable implementation.
-We provide a more detailed comparison in~\autoref{ss_hypernet}.
+We provide a more detailed comparison in~\cref{ss_hypernet}.